RevinderDev/rev-dl/README.md

 seperated into seperate folders from seperate playlists.
 * make it so the NEXT song in queue is downloaded during playing of the song, so that the user doesn't have too long of a delay between songs.
+* resolve issue with lacking ffmpeg on a system to decode music file.
+(VLC throws some weird error then)